MS-DOS and Windows command line disable command

-The disable command is a recovery console command that is available in the below Microsoft operating systems.
+The disable command is available in the following Microsoft operating systems.

 Disables a Windows system service or driver.

 The servicename is the name of the service or driver to be disabled.

 Disable prints the old start_Type of the service before resetting it to SERVICE_DISABLED.
 You should make a note of the old start_Type, in case you need to enable the service again.

 The start_Type values that the disable command displays are:

 The example above would disable the auto start service.
 If you want to re-enable this service, you would want to use the enable command, using the old start_Type.